sisiyao/PilotMVC/proposal.md

 - Middleware for tracing errors in the stack
 - Middleware for serving up static assets
 - CSRF protection
-- Ability to run a 'rails new'-like command

 **Day 4**: Test implementation all aspects of the framework.
 Write user instructions for how to use the framework.
 By the end of the day:

 - Test that all methods work as intended and actually create a working web app with correct functionalities
-- Production README with instructions for how to user the framework to build a web app
+- Production README with instructions for how to use the framework to build a web app
 - BONUS: make the web app that I build with the framework more presentable to include as an example of using this framework